backdrop/backdrop-issues/procedures/issue-template--release--bug-fix--security.md

 ## Pre-release tasks

 - [ ] Merge commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Create the next bugfix milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Create the next bugfix milestone (assign to klonos / jenlampton / herbdool / quicksketch)
-- [ ] Move all unfinished issues to the next bugfix release milestone (assign to klonos / jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Move all unfinished issues to the next bugfix release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
   * Issue titles sould be in complete sentences, ending with a period.
   * Bug issue titles should start with `Fix` or `Fixed`,
   * New fearure issue titles should start with `Add` or `Added`.
   * Each issue should have accurate labels, especially the "type - " labels.
-- [ ] Close the milestone (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Close the milestone (assign to quicksketch  herbdool / bwpanda)
-- [ ] Draft Release notes (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Draft Release notes (assign to jenlampton / herbdool / quicksketch)
   - [ ] Include a short, descriptive summary of the release, for example:
       * "Security release for Backdrop CMS.
 This release fixes 1 security vulnerability:"
       * Include a list of SA's for commits to this release
   - [ ] Include a section heading `**Notes for updating**`
     - [ ] Note if any changes were made to files outside the `core` directory, for example:
-      * No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
-Updating customized versions of those files is not necessary.
+      * ``- No changes have been made to the `.htaccess`, `robots.txt` or default `settings.php` files in this release.
+Updating customized versions of those files is not necessary.``
       * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.18.0) for updates to `.htaccess`
       * See [this example](https://github.com/backdrop/backdrop/releases/tag/1.16.0) or [this example](https://github.com/backdrop/backdrop/releases/tag/1.14.0) for updates to `settings.php`
     - [ ] Note if updates (update.php) needs to be run, for example: